Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 Individuals may also frequently mask their neurodivergent traits to fit into societal norms.

-It’s involves setting unattainable expectations for yourself and then punishing yourself when you fail to meet these standards.
+Perfectionism is a state that anyone can experience.
+It involves setting unattainable expectations for yourself and then punishing yourself when you fail to meet these standards.

 Often, the root cause of this perfectionism lies in a profound fear of rejection or previous traumatic experiences.